mercari/engineer-vocabulary-list/README.md

 ## License

-this repository by @maswilson is licensed under "CC BY 4.0"
+this repository by Mercari, Inc. is licensed under "CC BY 4.0"

 The Full License: https://github.com/mercari/engineer-vocabulary-list/blob/master/LICENSE